austinfreenet/afn-docs/afn_nextgen_project.md

 before copying.
 Well doing the update will take awhile.
 Let it run until next Tuesday.
 John is moving the stuff so I'll put it back the way it was.
 We can continue this later.

+## 2018-4-17

+I copied the Windows VM onto my USB drive after John disabled some stuff in the image to make it faster.
+Next we should script the VM update.